 Medication abortion can be safely offered in diverse settings and by a range of health care providers.

-- An expert panel convened by the National Academies of Science, Engineering and Medicine in 2018 concluded that requiring medication abortion to be provided at a particular type of facility, solely by a physician or in the physical presence of a health care provider yields no improvement in safety or quality of care.11
+- An expert panel convened by the National Academies of Science, Engineering and Medicine in 2018 concluded that requiring medication abortion be provided at a particular type of facility, solely by a physician or in the physical presence of certain health care providers, yields no improvement in safety or quality of care.11

-- Practically speaking, medication abortion does not need to be administered by physicians; it can be safely provided by other trained health care providers, including physician assistants, nurse practitioners and certified nurse midwives.
+- Medication abortion does not need to be administered by physicians.
+It can be safely provided by other trained health care providers, including physician assistants, nurse practitioners and certified nurse midwives.
 State laws that restrict provision only to physicians limit patient access.11

-- The 2016 FDA protocol update expanded provider eligibility to include advanced practice clinicians.14
+- The 2016 FDA protocol update expanded provider eligibility to include advanced practice clinicians.4

 - The use of telemedicine has increased substantially in the last decade.
 For instance, a study of private health insurance claims showed the proportion of patients using telehealth increased by 1,200% between 2012 and 2017.15

-- By reducing time and costs associated with provider visits, communications technologies help improve the accessibility of medical care while lowering the cost of provision.17
+- By reducing time and costs associated with provider visits, communications technologies help improve the accessibility of medical care while lowering the cost of provision.16

-- The American Medical Association supports the use of telemedicine as a means of improving the quality of health care delivery to patients.18
+- The American Medical Association supports the use of telemedicine to improve the quality of health care delivery to patients.17

-- In testimony before the U.S. Senate Judiciary Committee, ACOG supported policies that increase access to reproductive health services, including the use of telemedicine for medication abortion.19
+- In testimony before the U.S. Senate Judiciary Committee, ACOG supported policies that increase access to reproductive health services, including the use of telemedicine for medication abortion.18

-- The use of telemedicine for medication abortion can help address barriers for women who live in rural areas and others who may have difficulty traveling to a health facility.20
+- The use of telemedicine for medication abortion can help address barriers for people who live in rural areas and others who may have difficulty traveling to a health facility.19

 - An expert panel convened by the National Academies of Science, Engineering and Medicine in 2018 concluded that there is no medical need for medication abortion to be administered in the physical presence of a health care provider.11

-- Removing barriers to clinic access for rural women or mitigating the need for travel could reduce delays in receiving care and enable women to obtain an abortion at the earliest stages of pregnancy, when it is safest.20,21 Delaying care increases both the risks and costs of abortion.
+- Removing barriers to clinic access for rural people or mitigating the need for travel could reduce delays in receiving care and enable individuals to obtain an abortion at the earliest stages of pregnancy, when it is safest.19,23

-- Many women worldwide, including some in the United States, choose to self-administer medication abortion outside of a formal health care setting.
+- Many people worldwide, including some in the United States, choose to self-manage medication abortion outside of a formal health care setting.

-- The World Health Organization suggests that self-managed abortion can be safe and effective, but women must have accurate information and access to a health care provider if they want or need one.13
+- WHO suggests that self-managed abortion can be safe and effective, but individuals must have accurate information and access to a health care provider if they want or need one.13

-- In a 2017 survey of Google users in the United States who searched for terms related to self-managed abortion, over 70% of respondents were searching because they were pregnant and either did not want to be or were unsure about wanting to be, and over 80% of respondents were specifically seeking information on ”self-abortion” or “abortion pill.”24
+- In a 2017 survey of Google users in the United States who searched for terms related to self-managed abortion, more than 70% of respondents were searching because they were pregnant and either did not want to be or were unsure about wanting to be, and more than 80% of respondents were specifically seeking information on ”self-abortion” or “abortion pill.”26

-- Studies have shown that women are able to accurately evaluate their eligibility for medication abortion and the completion of a medication abortion, indicating that women are able to self-administer medication abortion given clear instructions and guidance for evaluation.25
+- Studies have shown that individuals are able to accurately evaluate their eligibility for medication abortion and the completion of a medication abortion, indicating that women are able to self-administer medication abortion drugs when given clear instructions and guidance.27

 Counseling About Medication Abortion Reversal

 - These laws are primarily based on a case study published in 2012 that did not conform to minimum standards for medical research.
-The study—coauthored by an acknowledged antiabortion activist—describes the experience of six abortion patients who were given high doses of progesterone after taking only the first of the two drugs needed to complete the approved medication abortion regimen.26 The study authors did not apply for ethical approval and did not use a control group.27–29 In 2018, some of the same authors published results from an observational study of more than 500 abortion patients; this study also did not follow a uniform course of treatment, nor did it have a control group.30
+The study—coauthored by an acknowledged antiabortion activist—describes the experience of six abortion patients who were given high doses of progesterone after taking only the first of the two drugs needed to complete the approved medication abortion regimen.28 The study authors did not apply for ethical approval and did not use a control group.1,29-31 In 2018, some of the same authors published results from an observational study of more than 500 abortion patients; this study also did not follow a uniform course of treatment or have a control group.32

 - A 2019 study attempted to test the experimental treatment in a rigorous, ethically designed controlled study, but researchers halted the study because of significant safety concerns.
-As a result, researchers were unable to draw conclusions about progesterone’s efficacy in stopping a medication abortion.33 ACOG does not support the use of progesterone to “stop” a medication abortion because the treatment does not meet clinical standards and is not based on scientific evidence.29 In addition, the FDA has not evaluated the claim that medication abortion can be reversed.
+As a result, researchers were unable to draw conclusions about progesterone’s efficacy in stopping a medication abortion.33 ACOG does not support the use of progesterone to “stop” a medication abortion because the treatment does not meet clinical standards and is not based on scientific evidence.31 In addition, the FDA has not evaluated the claim that medication abortion can be reversed.

 - Medication abortion is most effective when the patient follows the evidence-based protocol and takes both drugs.
-In addition, up to half of women who take only mifepristone continue their pregnancies.29
+In addition, up to half of women who take only mifepristone continue their pregnancies.31

 - An expert panel convened in 2018 by the National Academies of Science, Engineering and Medicine concluded that requiring providers to give patients inaccurate or misleading information about the potential harms of abortion diminishes the quality of health care by interfering with patients’ ability to make personal medical decisions based on adequate information.11